canalplus/rx-player/doc/api/loadVideo_options.md

       [in the corresponding chapter of the events documentation](./player_events.md#events-decipherabilityUpdate).

-      when fallbacking, we might need to reload the current mediasource, leading to a black screen during a brief instant. when reloading, the RxPlayer will have the `"reloading"` [player state](./states.md).
+      When fallbacking, we might need to reload the current MediaSource, leading to a black screen during a brief instant.
+When reloading, the RxPlayer will have the `"reloading"` [player state](./states.md).
       on most situations, we will however not reload the media source but only perform a very little seek (of some milliseconds). you might see the